Description

 Applying this definition to our asset in some examples:

-• The maximum reduction from previous high over 5 years of ProShares UltraShort Technology is -93.3 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum drop from peak to valley of -91.8 days in the last 5 years of ProShares UltraShort Technology, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-24.5 days)

 MaxDuration:

-• The maximum days under water over 5 years of ProShares UltraShort Technology is 1255 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of 1255 days in the last 5 years of ProShares UltraShort Technology, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: